neumino/neumino.github.io/movies.md

-### Parasite
+### Domino
-*Released on 2019-05-30, vote average 9.3*
+*Released on 2019-05-31, vote average 5.8*

-All unemployed, Ki-taek&#39;s family takes peculiar interest in the wealthy and glamorous Parks for their livelihood until they get entangled in an unexpected incident.
+Seeking justice for his partner’s murder by an ISIS member, a Copenhagen police officer finds himself caught in a cat and mouse game with a duplicitous CIA agent who is using the killer as a pawn to trap other ISIS members.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/CEIwFAQ-Rec?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/pW9_y6gWa6U?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>